hafslundnett/hdd-style/styleguide/lib/header.md

 category: Components
 ---

 The header `hdd-header` should be used on each page, at the top before any content.
 It should cover the entire with of the screen.
 The header may contain the logo, page/site title and the active user if any.
 There are two header user alternatives, one with, and one without a user image.
+Remove the user part if the site has no login

 ## Header with image